-And another episode begins with our heroes eagerly speeding across London to investigate a case involving an unconscious woman in a bikini.
+- Another episode begins with our heroes eagerly speeding across London to investigate a case involving an unconscious woman in a bikini.

-In The Doctor Oz Show, Dr. Oz admits it's true: one guest stated that the reason most men would rather skip the foreplay is because, "to a man, sex is about having your penis touched and waiting to have your penis touched."
+- In The Doctor Oz Show, Dr. Oz admits it's true: one guest stated that the reason most men would rather skip the foreplay is because, "to a man, sex is about having your penis touched and waiting to have your penis touched."
 He agreed with her quite readily.

 Britta: And you know the reason why we raised more money in 5 minutes of oil wrestling than we did in 2 days of fundraising?

-The protagonist of I Just Want My Pants Back begins the show incredibly distraught over not having had sex for six whole weeks.
+- The protagonist of I Just Want My Pants Back begins the show incredibly distraught over not having had sex for six whole weeks.
 However did he keep from slitting his own throat after Week 1?

+- Family Matters plays it straight, with just about every guy Laura dated (except, of course, for Urkel) being a misogynistic pig.
+Maxine's pre-Waldo love life isn't much better.
 Even Urkel isn't exempt from this, with the revelation that his locker combination corresponds to Laura's bust, waist, and hip measurements.
 It borders on Fridge Horror to wonder just how he found that out, not to mention realizing that he must think about that every single time he opens his locker.

-Frequently seen on ER.
-Numerous scenes of the female staff ogling attractive male staff members, patients or relatives of patients are presented as perfectly normal and healthy female lust.
+- Frequently seen on ER.
+Numerous scenes of the female staff ogling attractive male staff members, patients or relatives of patients are presented as perfectly normal and healthy female sexuality.
 But when the genders are flipped, the men made out to be jerks while the women react with disgust at their behavior.
 An especially bad example occurs when a male doctor is accused of groping a female patient during a breast exam (he didn't, but his attempts to put her at ease by joking about it backfire on him).
 Without ever hearing the man's side of the story, every woman in sight believes that he assaulted the woman.
 One even goes so far as to suggest that all male doctors go to medical school solely to have an excuse to ogle and grope women, and all sanctimoniously (and falsely) insist that they have never and would never harbor improper thoughts about an attractive male patient.

-Discussed in an episode of The West Wing, similar to a Buffy example above:
+- Discussed in an episode of The West Wing, similar to a Buffy example above: